 Hong Kong is a metropolitan city known for its beautiful skyline, exciting nightlife and excellent shopping.
-But there are many off the beaten path places that are worth seeing.
+But there are many off the beaten path places in HK that are worth seeing.
 Some include visiting a fishing village, surfing, coasteering, swimming in a tide pool, trying local craft beer, visiting an up-and-coming neighbourhood and going to a horse racing event!

 Want to learn more?
 Keep reading and I’ll show you my top 11 Hong Kong off the beaten path places that you must see!